Is page speed a ranking factor? Yes, it always was.

 You should test with "Good 2G" and see what happens when your website loads.
 If you have an optimized website you should immediately see at least the text and basic structure.
 On non-optimized pages, there is a long period where you just see a blank page.
 See video.

-That experience is what thousands of mobile users feel when they are using their phones while traveling to work in public transports or by car where the internet connection is very difficult to maintain at a good quality.
+That experience is what thousands of mobile users feel when they are using their phones while traveling to work on public transportation or by car where a good quality internet connection is very difficult to maintain.

-To get a feeling how big the pain is, here are some facts about page speed:
+To get a feeling of how big the pain is, here are some facts about page speed:

 Pagespeed always has been a ranking factor